 At JEVS Human Services, Baier uses carefully administered doses of methadone to help his patients stop abusing opiate drugs.
 “It’s more cost effective to have a person in a methadone clinic than on the street abusing opiates,” he said.
 Baier also explained that administering methadone decreases the amount of disease spread through doing drugs, such as HIV from sharing needles.
 According to the International Mental Health Organization, methadone maintenance treatment is the most effective treatment for opioid addiction.

 The Behavioral Health Counseling Department’s next colloquium is planned for May 22.
-Dr. Robert Chapman will address the topic of alcohol drinking on college campuses.
+Robert Chapman, PhD, will address the topic of alcohol drinking on college campuses.